infinity0/msg-notes/appendix/05-hybrid.rst

 Excluded from a session
 -----------------------

-When we exclude someone, as per previous sections, they stay in the channel until they are kicked, since they can't identify a success pF.
-This means that they have state inconsistent with other members, so we can't re-include them, until they've left the channel and reset their state.
-In other words:
+When we exclude someone, as prescribed previously, they stay in the channel until they are kicked, since (in the general case, we must assume) they can't identify a success pF.
+Then, their state is inconsistent with other members, so we can't re-include them, until they've left the channel and reset it.
+In terms of a rule:

 Rule IAL:
   When someone tries to include a member into the session, who was previously